 There are lots of reasons you might need a loan — home repairs, educational expenses, a vehicle purchase, or debt consolidation, to name just a few.
-But what can you do if you need a loan but keep getting declined?
+But what can you do if you need a loan, been refused everywhere, and don’t know where else to look?
 In this article, we’ll look at the reasons you may be unable to get a loan, places you can apply for a loan where you’re more likely to be approved, and additional alternatives for getting extra money when you need it.

 In This Article

 - Credit Cards

 Wondering why no one will give you a loan?
 It can be very frustrating and upsetting when you’ve tried to secure a loan but you keep getting denied.
 If you need a loan but have been refused everywhere you’ve applied for traditional financing, the first thing you should do is understand why you’ve been unable to get a loan.

 Not sure what the problem is?
 Check out your credit report through all three credit reporting agencies: TransUnion, Equifax, and Experian.
 You’re entitled to a free copy of your credit report from all three credit reporting bureaus annually through AnnualCreditReport.com, the only authorized website for free credit reports.
 You can also request your free credit report by contacting them at (877) 322-8228.

 Here are the three most common reasons why you may be denied a loan: